imperialCHEPI/healthgps/getstarted.md

 The **Health GPS** application provides a command line interface (CLI) and runs on *Windows 10 (and newer)* and *Linux* devices.
 All supported options are provided to the model via a *configuration file* (JSON format), including population size, intervention scenarios and number of runs.
 Users are encouraged to start exploring the model by using the included example dataset, changing the provided configuration file, and running the model.

-Althoutg the model source code is portable, binaries must be generated for each platforms using respective tools and libraries.
+Although the model source code is portable, binaries must be generated for each platforms using respective tools and libraries.
 The Health GPS repository provides `x64` binaries for `Windows` and `Linux` Operating Systems (OS) with very specific runtime requirements.

 ## Windows
 You may need to install the latest [Visual C++ Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) on the machine, the application requires the `2019 x64` version or newer to be installed.